INTERNAL AUDIT UNIT (IA)

 PARTY WHO APPOINTS AND DISMISSES HEAD OF IA (CHIEF AUDIT EXECUTIVE)

-IA is chaired by the Chief Audit Executive, who is appointed and dismissed by the President Director with the approval of the Board of Commissioners and based on the recommendation from the Audit Committee.
-Currently, the Chief Audit Executive is Antonius Gunadi, who has been in office effectively since 3 January 2017, based on Decree No. 024/HROB/HRS/XII/2016.
-The appointment was reported to OJK in letter No. 008/DIR/ XII/2016 dated 19 December 2016.
+IA is chaired by a Chief Audit Executive who is appointed and dismissed by the President Director with the approval of the BOC, based on the recommendation of the Audit Committee.
+Currently, the position of Chief Audit Executive is held by Antonius Gunadi, who has served effectively since 3 January 2017 pursuant to Decree No. 024/HROB/HRS/XII/2016.
+The appointment has been reported to the OJK through Bank’s Letter No. 008/DIR/XII/2016 dated 19 December 2016.

 STRUCTURE AND POSITION OF IA IN THE ORGANIZATION